Mooresville High School student hit near bus stop by suspected drunk driver

 MOORESVILLE, Ind.
-(WISH) — Police arrested one person for drunk driving after a Mooresville High School student was hit by a vehicle Tuesday morning, Mooresville Police Chief Kerry Buckner tells News 8.
+(WISH) — Police arrested a man for drunk driving after a Mooresville High School student was hit by a vehicle Tuesday morning, Mooresville Police Chief Kerry Buckner tells News 8.

 The student, identified only as a female, was hit at around 6:50 a.m. while crossing the street near a bus stop in the 1200 block of North Indiana Street, not far from County Line Road.